meschoolstuff/Phresh/README.md

 * HTML, CSS
 * JavaScript
 * Bootstrap
-* ...
-* Google Maps API:
+* Google Maps Platform API
-* Our google API key that is required for hosting google maps: AIzaSyCrvQOtoZY8NHztTLD60XfklA_IwjZ9vEo.
+* Our API key that is required for hosting google maps: AIzaSyCrvQOtoZY8NHztTLD60XfklA_IwjZ9vEo.

 ## Content
 Content of the project folder: